shema-boris/FileGenius/README.md

 ## 🎯 Project Overview

-**Current Status:** Phase 4 Complete 🧠✨
+**Current Status:** Phase 5 Complete 🧠🔄✨

-FileGenius is a personal AI assistant that helps organize files on your local machine automatically.
-Built with privacy as the top priority, all operations run locally.
+FileGenius is a self-learning personal AI assistant that continuously improves from your file organization patterns.
+Built with privacy as the top priority, all operations run locally with zero external dependencies.

 ### Core Principles